Helen Beardsley: Biography

 The huge resulting family sparked nationwide interest in the Beardsleys, especially on how Frank and Helen handled the day-to-day logistics of raising such a large family.
 Media coverage and attention followed the family.
 The Beardsleys landed some celebrity endorsement contracts, and they sold the rights to their story to Desilu Productions.
 Desilu then produced the first of the two films based on the Beardsley's courtship, marriage, and combined large family.

-Helen Beardsley also appeared on the television show To Tell the Truth to tell the story of her family; she fooled two of the four panelists.
+Beardsley appeared as herself on the October 11, 1965 episode of the CBS television game show To Tell the Truth, receiving two of the four votes.
+The family would also appear on The Tonight Show Starring Johnny Carson.
+According to Kermit Schafer, the noted author of many books on television bloopers, a member of the audience on The Tonight Show provided a classic quip when the Beardsleys appeared on the show with all those children.
+The family had just left the stage, and the show had cut to a commercial break.
+Johnny Carson was in awe of the huge family and he said, "I have only three kids.
+I don't know how they do it."
+Someone in the seats stood up and hollered, "Oh, yes, you do!"

 After 30 years in the Navy, Frank Beardsley retired in 1966.
 Looking to buy a business, in 1968 he bought a nut and candy store named Morrow's Nut House in Monterey, California.

 Frank Beardsley operated the business with the help of the older children, including two sons who had returned from active duty in the Marines.
 At the time, Helen served on then-Governor Ronald Reagan's Advisory Council on the Status of Women.
 Later, the family owned three bakeries.

 Frank and Helen Beardsley's marriage lasted for 30 years, until she left him when her health began to fail.
 She died in Healdsburg, California, on April 26, 2000, aged 70, from Parkinson's disease and a stroke.
 Frank Beardsley later remarried.
 He died on December 11, 2012, at 97.
 In 2013, Helen’s son Thomas North published a book in which he accused his adoptive father of being physically and emotionally abusive.

-According to Kermit Schafer, the noted author of many books on television bloopers, a member of the audience on The Tonight Show provided a classic quip when the Beardsleys appeared on the show with all those children.
-The family had just left the stage, and the show had cut to a commercial break.
-Johnny Carson was in awe of the huge family and he said, "I have only three kids.
-I don't know how they do it."
-Someone in the seats stood up and hollered, "Oh, yes, you do!"

-Beardsley appeared as herself on the October 11, 1965 episode of the CBS television game show To Tell the Truth, receiving two of the four votes.